Race Equity in Volunteerism

 Many nonprofit and government organizations struggle to engage volunteers who reflect the racial and ethnic diversity of the communities they serve.
-In response to this issue, MAVA has launched our Inclusive Volunteerism Initiative, a program focused on researching, identifying and dismantling the systemic inequities faced by people of color when volunteering on a formal basis with a nonprofit or government organization.
+In response to this issue, in 2017 MAVA launched our Inclusive Volunteerism Initiative, a program focused on researching, identifying and dismantling the systemic inequities faced by people of color when volunteering on a formal basis with a nonprofit or government organization.

 Ongoing activities of this initiative, ways you can get involved, and research products/findings are outlined below.
 If you have questions please contact Lisa Joyslin, Inclusive Volunteerism Program Manager, at firstname.lastname@example.org.

 Thank you to the St. Paul Foundation, The F. R. Bigelow Foundation, and the Minneapolis Foundation for funding this initiative.